2.01.01 Network Firewall - Border Control

 Border Router Access Control Lists (ACLs)

-addition to the firewall to protect the campus network as a whole, all zones, from unwanted activity from the Internet/outside world.
+Access Control Lists on the border routers provide a layer of security in addition to the firewalls to protect all zones of the campus network from unwanted activity from the Internet.

 Device Level Protection